-Montgomery Bell Academy’s Foreign Language Department offers courses in Latin, Greek, French, German, and Spanish.
-The graduation requirement involves at least two years of Latin, followed by either a third year of Latin or at least two years of a modern language sequence.
-For students entering at the tenth grade or later, the Latin component of the requirement is strongly encouraged but not mandatory, for the reason that students at grade ten or later are already expected to be involved in a foreign language sequence.
+Montgomery Bell Academy’s Foreign Language Department offers four to five year courses in Latin, Classical Greek, Chinese, French, German, and Spanish.
+All students who enter MBA are required to take two years of Latin, with study begining in the 8th grade, or in the 9th grade by students who enter MBA in the High School.
+Graduation requirements involves the two required years of Latin, followed by either a third year of Latin or two years of a modern language in addition to the two required years of Latin.
+For students entering at the tenth grade or later, the Latin component of the requirement is strongly encouraged but not mandatory.

-The Greek course is a college-paced introduction to classical Greek (i.e., the course covers the same material as two college semesters of Classical Greek).
+The Classical Greek course is a college-paced introduction to classical Greek.
 This course is designed for seniors but open to juniors with the approval of the department chair, and it carries Honors-level designation.

-- Semester weights: The year's grade for students in all first-year foreign language courses is figured by counting the first semester average once and the second semester average twice, on the premise that much of the first semester is spent in learning very basic elements and how to study the language.
+year modern language courses, the grade in the first year is calculated by counting the first semester average once and the second semester average twice, on the premise that much of the first semester is spend in learning very basic elements and how to study the language.